-Whilst the Preaching Rocket Core Coaching program is my #1 recommendation for preachers looking to preach better sermons, (The quality of the training, mixed with the helpful Preaching Rocket community makes this the best way to invest in and grow yourself as a preacher.)
-Here are some tips to get you started.
+Preaching Rocket is my #1 recommendation for preachers looking to preach better sermons.
+The quality of training, mixed with the helpful community makes this the best way to invest in and grow yourself as a preacher.

 So what made Jesus’ preaching so engaging?
 What did he incorporate into His sermons to draw the crowds?
 Because, I think if we discover and use Jesus’ preaching methods, we too, can improve your preaching and preach better sermons.